MarcFGomes/week07-08-Project/README.md

 **A Visual Guide to the World**

 Globe Lens is an interactive web application that allows users to explore countries around the world.
-By typing a country name, users can see key information such as population, capital, languages, and currency, along with a gallery of beautiful photos sourced from Unsplash.
+By typing a country name, users can see key information such the capital and region along with a gallery of beautiful photos sourced from Unsplash.
 Previous searches are saved and can be quickly accessed via a dropdown menu.

 ## ✨ Features
 - 🔎 Country Search — Get key country details using the REST Countries API